-Space is an inhospitable environment for human presence, thus making a particularly interesting domain for robotic presence.
-Space Robotics encompasses two tracks: the orbital track, targeting robot vehicles in microgravity environments, such as orbital or deep space voyages; and the planetary track, encompassing robots that either operate on the surface of planets or small bodies, as asteroids, or near then, e.g., landers.
+Space is challenging environment, not only in what concerns the potential of orbital applications, but also from an exploration point of view.
+It is also an inhospitable environment for human presence, thus making a particularly interesting domain for robotic presence.
+Space Robotics activities encompasses two tracks: the orbital track, targeting robot vehicles in microgravity environments, such as orbital or deep space voyages; and the planetary track, encompassing robots that either operate on the surface of planets or small bodies, as asteroids, or near then, e.g., landers.

 At IRSg we have been interested in several problems in the domain of Space Robotics.
 These include: